 traditionally, dispute resolution took place in-person; today, dispute resolution takes place online.

-with the prominence + popularity of communicating through technology in this day and age, dispute resolution processes have naturally shifted online.
+with the prominence + popularity of communicating through technology today, dispute resolution processes have naturally shifted online.

 while marc is often viewed as an early adopter of online dispute resolution (odr) - having expanded his practice online on january 1, 2016 - he is quick to point out that odr has actually been around since the mid-1990's.

-if you catch a talk of marc's on odr, 90's popular culture references and/or props are common.
+if you catch a talk of marc's on odr, 90's popular culture references + props are common.

 the onset of covid-19 in north america in 2020 required many traditional dispute resolution processes to move online. marc refers to this transition as "the great acceleration" - as the natural evolution of dispute resolution online was accelerated by the inability to safely gather in-person during the pandemic.